 A manufacturer may test properly maintained in-use equipment with the failed emission-related component pursuant to the applicable certification emission tests specified in Section 2433, Title 13 of the California Code of Regulations.
 The emissions shall be projected to the end of the equipment's or engine's useful life using in-use deterioration factors.
 The in-use deterioration factors shall be chosen by the manufacturer from among the following:

-(i) “Assigned” in-use deterioration factors provided by the ARB on a manufacturer's conditions; request and based on ARB in-use testing; or,
+(i) “Assigned” in-use deterioration factors provided by CARB on a manufacturer's conditions; request and based on CARB in-use testing; or,

 * * * * *